THOMASELOVE/432-classes-2025/class16/README.md

         - one with the subject line **432 Quiz 1 Results for {YOUR NAME}** that has your results on the Quiz.
     - Please review my grading, and if you have any questions, email me, and I will respond between March 15 and 17.
 3. More on time-to-event (survival) data (see the slides)
-4. Some general suggestions about Project A, followed by "Ask Me Anything" about Project A.
+4. **At 2 PM**: Some general suggestions about Project A, followed by "Ask Me Anything" about Project A.

 ## A few reminders